 Traps

 Component graphs are usually built by splitting the set of reachable states with respect to properties.
 Depending on the properties, we cannot guaranty that the paths exhibited in a component graph are all feasible.
 Indeed, a path \(C_1 \stackrel{a_1}{\longrightarrow} C_2 \stackrel{a_2}{\longrightarrow} C_3\) only means that some states of \(C_1\) lead to \(C_2\) and some states of \(C_2\) lead to \(C_3\).
 But it may occur that the entries of \(C_2\) reachable from \(C_1\) through \(a_1\) do not allow to reach the exits of \(C_2\) from which \(C_3\) can be reached through \(a_2\).
-In this case, we say that \(C_2\) has a trap: entering \(C_2\) through \(a_1\) from \(C_1\) is a trap because it does not guarantee that every exit can be reached, and thus the pas through this edge \(C_1 \stackrel{a_1}{\longrightarrow} C_2\) is misleading.
+In this case, we say that \(C_2\) has a trap: entering \(C_2\) through \(a_1\) from \(C_1\) is a trap because it does not guarantee that every exit can be reached, and thus the path through this edge \(C_1 \stackrel{a_1}{\longrightarrow} C_2\) does not allow to continue the path to \(C_3\) because this exit is actually not reachable from this entry.
 More precisely, every edge \(t\) towards a component \(C\) defines the subset \(C_t \subseteq C\) of states reachable through \(t\).
 If \(C_t\) does not include all the exits of \(C\), then it is a trap.

 ecco